Why won’t White House say when Trump last tested negative?

 “Safe to say, his first positive test was upon return or at least after Bedminster,” McEnany said.

-But had Trump been tested before he made that trip to court donors in New Jersey after Hicks fell in?
+But had Trump been tested before he made that trip to court donors in New Jersey after Hicks fell ill?

 Had he been tested before he traveled to Minnesota?